async-profiler/async-profiler/docs/Troubleshooting.md

 # Troubleshooting

+## Error Messages

-## perf_event mmap failed: Operation not permitted
+### perf_event mmap failed: Operation not permitted

 Profiler allocates 8kB perf_event buffer for each thread of the target process.
 Make sure `/proc/sys/kernel/perf_event_mlock_kb` value is large enough (more than `8 * threads`) when running under unprivileged user.
 Otherwise, the above message will be printed, and no native stack traces will be collected.

-## Failed to change credentials to match the target process: Operation not permitted
+### Failed to change credentials to match the target process: Operation not permitted

 Due to limitation of HotSpot Dynamic Attach mechanism, the profiler must be run by exactly the same user (and group) as the owner of target JVM process.